DIY Crochet Hook Handles

 Getting a certain look out of your clay:

-There are several looks you can go for but the most common is a marbled look.
-Alternatively, you can go for a striped look or mottled look.
+There are several looks you can go for, but the most common is a marbled look.
+Alternatively, you can go for a striped look or a mottled look.
 The possibilities are endless!

 For a Marbled look:

 - Grab 3 or 4 of the colors you want to put together.